The Outlaw Josey Wales (1976) from Johnny Web (Uncle Scoopy)

 • no major features

-I don't know if it is the best Western ever, but it's probably my favorite, I guess because it's more human and touching than The Searchers or Unforgiven.
+I don't know if it is the best Western ever, but it's probably my favorite, and I guess that's because it's more human and touching than The Searchers or Unforgiven.

 The Critics Vote